Do you want to create a project with us?

 Start of the climb to Pedenosso Alto – S.Antonio total 7 km (5 km on asphalt and then start of dirt road);

-Passing near the Monte Scale lake, you reach the Cancano dams (two artificial lakes of enormous size that constitute an authentic work of hydroelectric engineering inserted in an environment of particular naturalistic interest; the hydroelectric use of the Fraele valley dates back to 1928).
+Passing near the Monte Scale lake, you reach the Cancano dams (two enormous artificial lakes that constitute a true work of hydroelectric engineering, nestled in an environment of particular naturalistic interest; the hydroelectric use of the Fraele valley dates back to 1928).

 We skirt the first dam on the left side, cross the dividing wall and pass on the right side of the second dam, over 12 km mainly flat on a wide dirt road;

-We skirt the S.Giacomo dam on the right side after about 3 km completely flat, in the Val Pettin area, deviation and entrance to the climb to Alpe Trela 2200 m, 2 km on a dirt road with a compact surface;
+We skirt the S.Giacomo dam on the right side after about 3 km completely flat, in the Val Pettin area there is a deviation and the start of the climb to Alpe Trela 2200 m, 2 km on a dirt road with a compact surface;

-At Alpe Trela after a short flat stretch you continue uphill on a path for 2 km up to Passo Trela 2300 m.
+At Alpe Trela, after a short flat stretch, continue climbing on a path for 2 km up to Passo Trela at 2300 m.

-Descent on single track 3.5 km, towards Val Pila; once you reach the bottom of the valley, continue on the Val Torta path with continuous ups and downs until you reach Lake Livigno at 1800 m (spectacular artificial lake that marks the border between Italy and Switzerland);
+A 3.5 km singletrack descent towards Val Pila; once you reach the valley floor, continue along the Val Torta trail, with constant ups and downs, to Lake Livigno (1,800 m), a spectacular artificial lake marking the border between Italy and Switzerland.

 Climb to Passo Alpisella 5 km on a dirt road with a compact surface;